emallson/Slab/README.md

 ![Slab in Bastion](readme/bastion_colors.png)

-Slab is a slim and colorful nameplate addon for Retail World of Warcraft that assigns each enemy a color for rapid recognition during combat.
+Slab is a slim and colorful nameplate addon for Retail World of Warcraft that assigns each enemy a consistent color during combat, allowing them to be easily distinguished at a glance.

 **Status:** Actively tweaking.
 Main functionality is set.
-Tweaking things like font scale and nameplate height.
-Not happy with cotank color indication yet.

 ### Features